 “Apparently.”
 Panting, I swallowed down saliva.
-“Reese, I’ll be there in five.”
+“Rajitha, I’ll be there in five.”

 I picked up my pace, grateful that Wes was safe.
 Luckily, I wouldn’t have to deal with a threat anytime soon.
 My feet pounded the wet pavement, splashing through a puddle

-Reese’s horses came into view first, all umbrellaed and miserable under a tree.
+Rajitha’s horses came into view first, all umbrellaed and miserable under a tree.
 As I rounded the bend, a trail of flapping flags led to a view of my sanctuary.
-Reese’s cozy, wooden cottage was sandwiched between two windmills.
+Rajitha’s cozy, wooden cottage was sandwiched between two windmills.
 She’d never believe me that the view from her front door wasn’t just trees and mountains, but skyscrapers atop a peak, protected by an invisible shield.